- Written by Dr.Mehmet Demircioglu

 After the safer window, the best padding is usually the clean, proper liner designed for that helmet.
 Improvised cloth layers can slip, bunch up, and create uneven pressure.

-If your job requires daily helmet use, this needs review before surgery.
+Daily helmet use needs review before surgery.
 It is not a small detail.
-It can determine when surgery should be scheduled and how much time away from full duties is realistic.
+It can determine when surgery is scheduled and how much time away from full duties is realistic.

 Wearing a hard hat for 8 hours a day is not the same situation as wearing a bicycle helmet for 20 minutes.
 Duration changes the risk.